MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/git-commands.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]
 ::: moniker-end

-For some workflows you need your build pipeline to run Git commands.
+For some workflows, you need your build pipeline to run Git commands.
 For example, after a CI build on a feature branch is done, the team might want to merge the branch to main.

 Git is available on [Microsoft-hosted agents](../agents/hosted.md) and on [on-premises agents](../agents/agents.md).